feuilledev/feuille-cli/README.md

 -l, --link     Link all files from a folder
--c, --config   Configuration of the feuille project -u, --upload   Upload the app to DJAppStore/FeuilleStore/PaxoStore
+-c, --config   Configuration of the feuille project -u, --upload   Upload the app to DJAppStore/FeuilleStore/PaxoStore -t --tar       Exporting to a tar.gz
+-r --run       Launch the emulator
 ```
 ## Stores
 > List of all supported stores